 More people are using the internet than ever before.
 Google serves results to an average of 5.8 billion search queries each day and over 2 trillion queries each year.
 That’s a lot of searches.

-It’s the surveying, designing, planning, installation, and maintaining of your internet landscape.
+It’s the surveying, designing, planning, installation, and maintaining your internet landscape.
 SEO (search engine optimization) is the physical work that molds the internet and your properties that live within it.
 Thereby, shaping the user experience much like we would shape our own property for enjoyable engagement.

 How is the internet similar to a property that needs landscaping?